The Best Castles and Palaces near Vienna

 In the Summer months you can also take the Twin City Liner boat which departs from Vienny City Schwedenplatz and arrives at Hainburg.
 From there you can take a shuttle bus. *only on Saturday & Sunday

 Empress Elisabeth called the Hermesvilla the “Palace of Dreams”.
-The Palace was gifted to Elisabeth by her husband Emperor Francis Joseph in the hope of persuading Elisabeth to spend more time in Vienna.
+The Palace was gifted to Elisabeth by her husband Emperor Franz Joseph in the hope of persuading Elisabeth to spend more time in Vienna.

 It is located in the former imperial hunting grounds that are now called the Lainzer Tiergarten.